johnalison/obsidian-notes/Input/SomedayMaybe.md

 - [x] h→cc + J/psi / bb + Y / ss + φ.
 (Can also do Z)
 - [x] How to digitize BuJo
 - [ ] Get links right in emacs obsidian
+- [ ] Update printCutFlow to compare cutflows

 ## Links: